SameerPhD/SameerGajghateSpringRestAssignment/README.md

 ### Account Details
 Since, currently there is no Registration process in this application, therefore, we have to use the SQL query to insert values in the `USERS`, `ROLES` and `USERS_ROLES`.
-In order to insert the values in the tables use [CollegeFestScript.sql](https://github.com/shubhamshukla7794/ShubhamKShukla_Lab-SpringAssignmentSolution/blob/main/CollegeFestScript.sql "CollegeFestScript.sql") script.
+In order to insert the values in the tables use [CollegeFestScript.sql] (https://github.com/SameerPhD/SameerGajghateSpringRestAssignment/blob/main/CollegeFestScript.sql "CollegeFestScript.sql") script.

 - The credentials for **ADMIN** login is
     > **Username** - `admin`